 Businesses around the world use the combination of Intrusion Detection System, Encryption Tools, Firewall, Anti Malware, Network monitoring and Security management system as Network Security Tools to protect their network attacks and unauthorized access.
-Network Security is the practice or process designed to protect network from unauthorized access or usage.
+Network Security is the practice or process designed to protect the network from unauthorized access or use.
 This process targets a variety of threats and stops them from entering or spreading on your network.

 Types of Network Security